Now accepting applications for the 2024-2025 Professional Skills Academy!

 What is the PBRC Academy?

-The Professional Skills Academy is a one-year, cohort-based program of training, mentoring, and service for newer lawyer (Fellows) that will:
+The Professional Skills Academy is a one-year, cohort-based program of training, mentoring, and service for newer lawyers or those who are getting back into legal practice (Fellows) that will:

 • enhance the Fellows' lawyering skills;